 - How will eliminating the means-tested benefit grounds for fee waiver harm the immigrant survivors and families with whom you work?
 How will this change harm your agency?

 - How will the new changes in the updated form instructions and new I-912 form, including requiring additional documentation to show household income, harm your clients and your agency?
 (For a table of changes, see here)

 - IMPORTANT: If giving examples, please take all appropriate measures to protect client confidentiality, including using a pseudonym, not listing specific locations, etc.

-For another sample, see the Immigrant Legal Resource Center’s updated template comment HERE, which is customizable and addresses a wide range of concerns with the fee waiver memo and updated forms.
-CLINIC has also provided updated guidance for public comment available HERE.
-We are grateful to ILRC and CLINIC for putting these amazing resources together.
+The Immigrant Legal Resource Center (ILRC) also posted an updated template comment HERE, which is customizable and addresses a wide range of concerns with the fee waiver memo and updated forms.
+In addition, Asian Americans Advancing Justice in Los Angeles have also released a template comment, which is available HERE.
 Feel free to adjust your comment to incorporate any of these additional issues.